-(2) Reliability of Asset Price Statistics
+B. Reliability of Asset Price Statistics

-(a) Coverage of statistics
+1. Coverage of statistics

 The ICLI measures changes in the current and future prices of consumption flows implied in the asset price fluctuations, while keeping the lifetime utility level constant.
-In this case, it is crucial to emphasize that the ICLI must cover all assets, which are sources of present and future consumption, such as tangible and intangible, financial and non-financial, and human and non-human assets.
-Nevertheless, even the National Wealth Statistics, which has the broadest coverage among the asset price statistics and used in compiling the DEPI, does not include the human capital.19
+In this case, it is crucial to emphasize that the ICLI must cover all assets, which are sources of present and future consumption, such as tangible and intangible, financial and nonfinancial, and human and nonhuman assets.
+Nevertheless, even the National Wealth Statistics, which have the broadest coverage among the asset price statistics and are used in compiling the DEPI, do not include human capital.19